gix/PresentationTheme.Aero/Docs/docs/motivation.md

 The lack of a proper system theme would not be that bad if it were possible to provide your own.
-One would think that with such a powerful themeable framework giving the users the possibility of choosing/overriding the system theme would be a given.
+One would think that with such a powerful themeable framework giving the users the ability to choose/override the system theme would be a given.
 While it is indeed possible to provide custom styles for controls, these are not treated as system styles which has subtle but annoying consequences.